 The annual Sutherland Award for Excellence in Children's Literature

-The Lower School of the University of Chicago Laboratory Schools serves a diverse student body of approximately four hundred thirty students in third through fifth grades.
+The Lower School of the University of Chicago Laboratory Schools serves a diverse student body of over four hundred students in third through fifth grades.

 Lower School children hit an important “aha!” moment when learning garnered in younger years, coalesces into more sophisticated thinking and peer relationships.
 They make an important leap when they go from learning to read to reading to learn.
 With this skill comes the ability to acquire and master new intellectual challenges, including starting specialist-taught classes in third grade: science and a world language (French, German, Mandarin Chinese, or Spanish.)
 Art, computer science, library, music, and PE all continue.